6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 - `Stop` (required): Signal to stop message processing.
 - `Measurement` (required): InfluxDB measurement name where data will be sent.
 - `Certificates` (optional): Path to SSL/TLS certificate files, needed if encryption is used.
+- `Timestamp` (optional): The name of the timestamp field for the metrics.
 - `Encryption` (required): Flag indicating whether SSL/TLS encryption is used (`True` or `False`).

 **Encryption**: